 What are the benefits of craft concentrate blends?

 Our concentrate blends are crafted for optimal flavor, color, clarity and aroma—at a fraction of the price.
 Our customers have saved thousands of dollars by switching to our products.

 Why doesn’t Old Orchard sell purees, extracts, or straight concentrates?

 In our experience working with hundreds of breweries, they prefer our craft concentrate blends to other options.
 Whole fruit doesn’t impart enough flavor; purees require too much filtering; extracts alone taste too artificial; straight concentrates are too expensive and bland.
 So we proudly stick with concentrate blends in our niche as “The Blending Experts from BEER CITY, USA”.

 Yes, we have created custom blends for various breweries.
 However, in lieu of a setup fee, we require a 4 drum minimum only on the first order of a custom blend.

 Are your concentrates Organic, Kosher, or Non-GMO certified?

-Our concentrates are not Organic, but Kosher certification is possible with sufficient lead time.
-We can also provide a statement on Non-GMO status.
+Our concentrates are not Organic or Kosher.
+We can provide a statement on Non-GMO status.

 Why don’t you sell specialty flavors like Guava or Prickly Pear?